What it does

 This low-cost alerting capability for general aviation should significantly reduce the number of aircraft collisions.

 ATAS standards are complete and ready for manufacturers to produce the necessary avionics (FAA Technical Standard Order - C195b).
-Companies are now able to offer products compatible with ATAS.
+At least one avionics company currently offers a product which includes ATAS.

 How it works